 Primarily, my research interests lie in the development of statistical methods for analyzing neuroimaging data sets with the goal of understanding disease processes in the brain.
-Currently, my projects involve the analysis of multi-sequence structural MRI for the study of multiple sclerosis.
+Currently, my projects involve the analysis of multi-sequence structural MRI to study neurodevelopment and multiple sclerosis.
 I collaborate regularly with experts in bioengineering, radiology, and neurology.
+Beyond my statistical work in neuroimaging, I love building software tools that make data science better, faster, and more accessible.

-Outside of biostatistics and data science, I love to wander where the wifi is weak.
-Sometimes it is in-tents.
-The photo at the top of this page is from hiking in a cloud forest in Monteverde Costa Rica.
-Some of my favorites adventures are included below.
+The photo at the top of this page is from hiking in a cloud forest in Monteverde, Costa Rica.
+Some of my favorite adventures are included below.

 Not sure I understood the gravity of the whole sky diving thing.

 While an undergraduate at the University of Connecticut, I studied abroad in Granada, Spain.
 Queen Isabel said once, “Esta ciudad, que la tengo en mas que a mi vida.”
 Roughly translated this means that Queen Isabel carries Granada in more than just her life.
 It is more poetic in Spanish but I couldn’t have said it better myself.
 This is a picture of me in front of La Alhambra on a recent visit back to Granada in 2019.
 La Alhambra is a palace built by the Moors and conquered by the Catholics and is one of the most visited tourist attractions in Europe.